 - The juice of tender coconut has been billed "the world's safest natural soft drink" for being a nutritious thirst-quencher.

-- Combined with poppy seeds and ghee, coconut can help you sleep better!
-Here's the complete recipe.
-Our recipes section includes a large assortment of other delicious ayurvedic recipes.
+- Combined with poppy seeds and ghee in chutney, coconut can help you sleep better!

-- Coconut has Keshyaproperties — that is, it improves hair quality.
+- Coconut has Kesha properties — that is, it improves hair quality.
 In Southern India, women apply coconut oil to their hair every day, which gives them long, lustrous locks.

 - Coconut is good for curing stomach disorders related to aggravation of Pitta dosha.

-- Due to its Soma-enhancing or nurturing value, coconut heals hot flashes and restores emotional stability in menopausal women.
+- Due to its Soma-enhancing or nurturing value, coconut helps remedy hot flashes and restores emotional stability in menopausal women.

 - Coconut improves the complexion.
 You can make coconut-based skin packs at home.
 The Council of Maharishi Ayurveda Physicians suggests mixing coconut oil with oatmeal powder and a little bit of lavender flower powder to make a soothing facial pack.